bcomnes/bret.io/src/blog/2020/package-automation/README.md

 ## <span id="level-2">Level 2</span>: Dependency Bots

-Your package has dependences.
-Be it your test runner, or other packages imported or required into your package.
-They help provide valuable function with little upfront cost.
+Your package has dependencies, whether they are your test runner or other packages imported or required by your package.
+They provide valuable functionality with little upfront cost.

 Dependencies form the foundation that your package is built upon.
 But that foundation is made of shifting sands⏳.
 Dependencies have their own dependencies, which all have to slowly morph and change with the underlying platform and dependency changes.